 Accounting Schools in Hawaii

 There are many accounting schools in Hawaii for students interested in pursuing an accounting degree, and these schools can provide quality academic and professional opportunities that match your skills and career interests.
-Online accounting programs such as Capella University’s online Bachelor of Science in Accounting may also be able to provide the opportunities you are looking for from an accounting school.
+Some online accounting programs may also be able to provide the opportunities you are looking for from an accounting school.
 This guide to accounting schools in Hawaii will supply you with further information on Hawaii colleges and universities so that you can make a knowledgeable decision.

-- There are 11 colleges and universities with accounting degree programs in Hawaii.
+- There are 10 not-for-profit colleges and universities with accounting degree programs in Hawaii.

-- Highest graduation rate*: University of Hawaii-Manoa 55%1
+- Highest graduation rate*: University of Hawaii at Manoa, 57%1

-- Highest transfer-out rate*: University of Hawaii Maui College 24%1
+- Highest transfer-out rate*: University of Hawaii Maui College, 16%1

-- Lowest net price per year*: University of Hawaii Maui College $6,6741
+- Lowest net price per year*: University of Hawaii Maui College, $6,3661

 - Annual undergraduate tuition range for accounting programs in Hawaii: $4,450-$23,9322